 Parents earning under the threshold and receiving UC are eligible for FSM.

-- The council has a dedicated pupil support team and access to an online database system for eligibility checking for income related free school meals
+- The council has a dedicated pupil support team and access to an online database system for eligibility checking for benefit and income related free school meals.

 - Schools can view pupil information on free school meal eligibility.
 This service offers schools an efficient and accurate way of assessing eligibility which is directly linked to pupil premium allocations.